Author:

 We announce PhD study places open for admission at the University of Tartu here.
 There are four intakes:

-• 1–15 February (admission information is announced by 15 January) - some specialities
+• 1–15 February (admission information is announced by 15 January) - some specialisations

-• 15–30 September (admission information is announced by 1 September) - some specialities
+• 15–30 September (admission information is announced by 1 September) - some specialisations

-• 15–30 November (admission information is announced by 1 November) - some specialities
+• 15–30 November (admission information is announced by 1 November) - some specialisations

-Starting from the 2022/2023 academic year in most cases the admitted doctoral student will work as junior research fellow at the university.
-The junior research fellow's salary is comparable to the Estonian average (in 2023 the minimum salary rate of junior research fellows is 1,720 euros per month for full-time work, net salary ca. 1400 euros).
+In most cases, the admitted doctoral student will work as a junior research fellow at the university.
+The junior research fellow's salary is comparable to the Estonian average (in 2025 the minimum salary rate of junior research fellows is 1,950 euros per month for full-time work, net salary ca. 1490 euros).
 In some cases, admission may be for a study place without a work contract.
-Details are specified below under speciality admission information.
+Details are specified in each open call announcement.
 Read more about status and funding of doctoral students.

-Please carefully read the requirements for the study place for which you are applying.
-All international applicants are required to submit proof of English, except applicants to the Russian Language and Literature speciality (proof of Russian is required).
-There may be special requirements for your chosen speciality or project.
+Please carefully read the requirements for the study place you are applying for.
+All international applicants are required to submit a proof of English proficiency, except applicants to the Russian Language and Literature specialisation (proof of Russian proficiency is required).
+There may be special requirements for your chosen specialisation or project.

 Faculty of Arts and Humanities